The Souburg Bell / Souburg Floods

 Hudson adopts the Dutch town of Wester-Souburg

-Hudson Defense Committee
+Hudson Civil Defense Committee

 December 1941-August 15, 1945